ucb-152/lab6/AWS_SETUP.md

 3. Search "Budgets" in the top search bar, and in the "Features" section, click on "Budgets".
 Click on the orange "Create a Budget" button.
 4. Fill in the information to match the picture below, and enter your email for the "Email recipients" section.
+    - Select the "Monthly Cost Budget" template
+    - Set "Enter your budgeted amount ($)" to 50
+    - Enter your email in the "Email recipients" box

 <p align="center">
   <img width="400" src="./img/aws_setup/9_budget_details.png">